osquery/osquery/libraries/cmake/source/libmagic/README.md

 export CFLAGS="-isysroot /Applications/Xcode_13.0.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX11.3.sdk -I${OSQUERY_LZMA_HEADER} -target x86_64-apple-macos10.14"
 ```

-Configure and build the project
+Configure and build the project:

 Note: If building for macOS ARM, add `--host=arm64-apple-macos10.15` at the end of the configure invocation (otherwise the configure will fail, trying to launch an ARM binary locally).